SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab.md

                                                     </h3>

                                                     <p>
                                                       AutomatedLab operates on an&nbsp;<strong>opt-out</strong>&nbsp;telemetry system.
-The&nbsp;<a href="http://automatedlab.org/en/latest/#requirements">documentation</a>&nbsp;on this heavily suggests no personal identifiable information is collected and it’s used purely for supportability and usage statistics.
+The&nbsp;[documentation](http://automatedlab.org/en/latest/#requirements)&nbsp;on this heavily suggests no personal identifiable information is collected and it’s used purely for supportability and usage statistics.
 Snippets of json data which is sent back are included in the docs to give you insight to the amount of detail shared.
                                                     </p>

                                                     <p>